Juju as my Teacher

 Dog mom life

 I had my one and only abortion in July 2010.
 It was my choice while I was married to the wrong man, and it was a choice that would free me from a life of misery.
 Everyday I am thankful for my peace and freedom.
 The abortion was a difficult decision, because of pregnancy hormones, but afterwards I decided I would find out if I was really cut out to be a mother and decided to go on a mission to find Juju as my dog.
 I didn't quite know it yet, but Juju would be the furry animal version of a human toddler I had not yet decided I would never want to have.
-As my dog child, she would learn boundaries, tricks, be potty trained within 3 months, and have (nearly) an entire lifetime of being cute and goofy forever, providing me with unconditional love, enthusiasm, and joy.
+As my dog child, she would learn boundaries and tricks, be potty trained within 3 months, and have (nearly) her entire lifetime of being cute and goofy forever, providing me with uncomplicated, unconditional love, enthusiasm, and joy.

 I was once her teacher

 It was wild to experience puppyhood with a Boston Terrier.
 They have never ending energy.
 Juju didn't really "calm down" until she was 8 years old.
-By calm down I mean she would finally just chill on a couch, and not wake up at 5am every morning.
+By calm down I mean she would finally just chill on a couch, and not wake up at 5am every morning wanting to play.
 Honestly, the puppy stage was such a slap in the face.
 The first two years was a lot of training and discipline, making sure she was learning how to listen.
 I thoroughly enjoyed her milestones of learning her name, learning to enjoy walks, learning how to walk upstairs, and figuring out her weird quirks with food and playtime.
 Her best listening years started at 4 years old.
 She understood the assignments.
 She would walk in rhythm with me, we would eventually go off leash trail running together for 5.3 miles at Redwood Regional 2-3x a week during Covid.
 Juju became my companion that witnessed all that weird in me and she accepted me completely with no judgement, except for when she thought she deserved more treats or when another dog visited the house 20 minutes past their welcome.

 Then she became my teacher.